Anticogging

 <axis>.controller.config.circular_setpoint_range

-must be kept at the default of1
+must be kept at the default of 1

 .
 This limitation will be removed in future versions.